I remember the day so clearly.

-ASD, of course, does not have cultural lines and can affect anyone.
+Autism spectrum disorder (ASD), of course, does not have cultural lines and can affect anyone.
 But I’ve learned that most of this ignorance comes from people just not knowing.
 Instead of getting upset at these questions, however absurd they may be, I take a deep breath and answer with honesty and without negativity.
 I realized how easily people can say things without thinking about how much pain it can cause someone.
 I found being honest in a situation was the best way to handle it for my own sanity.

 So, to the parents in this exact situation, hold your head up high and don’t hide behind the norms of your culture.
 This isn’t about them, this is about you and your child.